Ecattea/COCA-English-Anki-Deck/README.md

 # Preface
 - This flashcard deck is in an English-only environment, so users should have a certain level of English proficiency.
 It is recommended that users have passed the College English Test Band 4 (CET-4), IELTS 4.5, or TOEFL 35.
-- This deck is free and will be updated on GitHub and AnkiWeb.
+- This deck is free and will be updated on GitHub (see [Release page](https://github.com/Ecattea/COCA-English-Anki-Deck/releases)) and AnkiWeb.
 Any versions sold on other platforms (e.g., Xianyu, Taobao) are unauthorized; please do not purchase them.
 - If you find this deck helpful, please leave a thumbs up on Ankiweb, or give this repository a free **Star** on GitHub—your support is the greatest motivation for maintenance.
 - Join Telegram Group to discuss and share your thoughts (Mainly Chinese): [Click here to join](https://t.me/+eVpK3pa3yahmMDlk).
 # Overview